metno/emep-ctm/Subrun.rst

 -------------------

 A new more general and (hopefully) easy to use format for emissions has been introduced.
-It is still in a developing phase, so changes and errors may occur.

 In the new format, emissions are organised in a number of files (Emis_sourceFiles(i_file)), each files containing a number of sources (Emis_sourceFiles(i_file)%source(j_source)).
 For now the main constraint is that a source is any 2D field (possibly+time).
 The file must have a ‘lon’ and a ‘lat’ variable, showing longitude and latitudes of each grid point. ‘lon’ and ‘lat’ must be 1D variables if the projection is ‘lon lat’, 2D otherwise.

 The file and sources can be characterized by a set of variables.
-In genereal these variable can be set by, and in order of increasing priority:
+In general these variable can be set by, and in order of increasing priority:
   1. Default value
   2. Global attribute read in the netcdf file
   3. Variable attribute read in the netcdf file
   4. Value set for Emis_sourceFiles(i)%XXX in config_emep.nml
   5. Value set for Emis_sourceFiles(i)%source(s)%XXX in config_emep.nml

-Exception to the priority rule are:
+Exceptions to the priority rule are:
   * maskID cannot be set by attributes in the netcdf file
   * the file and source 'factor' are on top of each other, not replaced
   * boolean parameters (like apply_femis), are used as "and" (i.e. if any is false, the result is false)